 - The Crystal Maze PC Game

 Sherston Software Ltd released a PC and Acorn version of the TV show in 1994 running on the old DOS operating system.
 A very suitable media format for an electronic, digital version of the show.
-All the familiar zones and gameplay styles were included, although in this game version the industrial zone is done away with and replaced by ocean zone.
+All the familiar zones and gameplay styles are included, although in this game version the industrial zone is done away with and replaced by ocean zone.
 Purchase your copy from Amazon.

 - The Crystal Maze Clothing